MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/readjson.md

 ---
-title: Read a JSON File
+title: Read a JSON file with Code Accelerator - Python ms.date: 09/24/2018 ms.topic: conceptual ms.service: prose-codeaccelerator
-ms.date: 09/18/2018
+author: simmdan
-ms.topic: conceptual
+ms.author: dsimmons
-ms.service: prose-codeaccelerator
+description: Learn how to read a JSON file with PROSE Code Accelerator.
 ---

-# Read a JSON File
+# Read a JSON file with Code Accelerator

-The `ReadJsonBuilder` will produce code to read a json file into a dataframe.
+`ReadJsonBuilder` will produce code to read a JSON file into a dataframe.

 ## Usage